 Young children may not fully understand what the word divorce means.
 It may take them a long time to grasp the changes that come with divorce, such as one parent moving out.
 Be patient and prepare to answer any questions your young child may have, such as “Who will look after me?”
 “Where will I live?”
 “Where will our dog live?”
 “Was it my fault?”
 Answer these questions openly and honestly, with one key point to get across: both parents still love you.

-Your infant might not be able to fully understand what is happening, so the most important thing to get across is that he or she will still have both parents in his or her life and that the divorce was no fault of the child’s.
+Your toddler might not be able to fully understand what is happening, so the most important thing to get across is that he or she will still have both parents in his or her life and that the divorce was not the child’s fault.
 A school-aged child may be curious about how it may affect his or her daily life.
 For example, will he or she stay at the same school?
 Be around the same friends?
 Go to the same church?
 Explaining your plans for after the divorce could help your child get used to the idea of what life might look like.

-After announcing your divorce, pay attention for signs that your infant or young child is taking the news badly.
+After announcing your divorce, pay attention for signs that your toddler or young child is taking the news badly.
 Young children can exhibit emotional distress through signs such as sudden outbursts, regression, anger, tantrums, fear, clinginess, anxiety or depression.
-If you notice signs of an issue, consider taking your child to therapy for divorced families.
+If you notice signs of distress, consider taking your child to therapy.
 Let your child know you and your spouse both still love him or her.
 Provide consistent care and reassurance.
 Keep your child’s routine as normal as possible for stability post-divorce.

 Preteens to Teens

 If you and your spouse have children ages 10 to 17, discussing divorce may go differently than with younger children.
 Preteens and teens have a greater ability to understand divorce and the issues that come along with it, such as custody agreements.
 They can take part in a family discussion about divorce and may question parental authority.
 They are also more independent, with relationships outside of the family that are increasingly important.